• Skip to primary navigation

 A collage of 15 step by step photos for how to make Spaghetti alla Chitarra and tonnarelli from scratch.

-Pasta Sauces to Serve With Homemade Chitarra Pasta
+Best Sauces to Serve With Homemade Chitarra Pasta

-This homemade square spaghetti is strong because it's made with semolina flour which means it can hold up well to meat sauces, traditional tomato sugo, or lighter vegetable or seafood sauces -- basically, it's a very versatile pasta shape.
+Basically, it's a very versatile pasta shape.
 Below are a few of our favorite pasta sauces to pair with spaghetti alla chitarra.
-And don't forget, if you love spinach pasta, you can make Maccheroni alla Chitarra Verde which is green square spaghetti using this semolina spinach pasta dough recipe!
+And don't forget, if you love spinach pasta, you can make Maccheroni alla Chitarra Verde, which is green square spaghetti using this semolina spinach pasta dough recipe, or black spaghetti alla chitarra pasta.

 • Abruzzese Almost-Bolognese (Lasagna al Ragù w/Porcini Béchamel)